saeedmohseni97/gpr-robotic-arm/README.md

    git clone https://github.com/saeedmohseni97/gpr-robotic-arm.git
    cd gpr-robotic-arm
    ```
-2. To run the GPR simulation, execute the `main.m` file located in the `code/` folder
+2. To run the GPR simulation, execute the `main.m` file located in the `code/` folder.
 3. View the output plots in the `plots/` folder.

 ## 📈 Results Summary